jessieAnhNguyen/jessieAnhNguyen/README.md

 - ⚡ Fun fact: ...
 -->

-- :smile: I'm Anh (Jessie) Nguyen, I'm a junior student pursuing a B.S in Computer Science at University of Rochester :woman_technologist:
+- :smile: I'm Anh (Jessie) Nguyen, I'm a junior student majoring in Computer Science at University of Rochester :woman_technologist:

 - :star_struck: I am interested in Open Source, Software Development and Engineering.
 Summer 2020, I contributed to Facebook’s **React Native** project as part of the [MLH Fellowship](https://fellowship.mlh.io/).
 I worked on React Native Hermes Sampling Profiler, which is towards the goal to visualize the performance of JavaScript running on Hermes in a React Native app.
 You can find here the [Pull Request](https://github.com/react-native-community/cli/pull/1246) I made on the React Native CLI repository :partying_face: